mysterious-coding/base_entranced/README.md

 * Fixed a bug with final objective sounds (e.g. "primary objective complete") not being played(note: due to a clientside bug, these sounds currently do not play for the base maps).

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
+Since base_entranced was originally based on base_enhanced, and they are both open source, they share a number of features.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.

 ####`/class`
 Clientside command.
 Use first letter of class to change, like `/class a` for assault, `/class s` for scout, etc. For maps with more than 6 classes, you can use `/class 7`, `/class 8`, etc.